 • His words helped me—the arrow pointed the way.

-Other ways to say: Gives direction, helps choose
+Other ways to say: Gives direction, helps choose, shows the path

 9. Take the arrow